Saturday, August 8, 2009

 Keep off the grass – Karan Bajaj

 Are you happy with money, job and a good relationship?
 Samrat was not.
-A Yale valedictorian working in a Wall Street financial jumbo leaves his job and heads towards his roots in India.
-His trip to India is a trip for self-realization and search for answers to some unknown questions.
+A Yale valedictorian working in a Wall Street financial jumbo leaves his job and heads towards his roots in

 The story defines the state of confusion in the minds of American born kids of NRIs.
 It really made me think.